michael7070653/Huji-C-CPP/ex3b/README.md

 - **Markov Chain Implementation**:
   - Generates text based on a Markov chain algorithm.
   - Trains the model using a dataset (`justdoit_tweets.txt`).
+  - Limits generated tweets to a maximum of 20 words.
 - **Linked List Library**:
   - Provides custom linked list structures for managing chains of words.
 - **Snakes and Ladders**: